michaelmusty/.dotfiles/README.markdown

     `gscr(1)`.
-*   `gms(1)` runs a set of `getmailrc` files; does much the same thing as the script `getmails` in the `getmail` suite, but runs the requests in parallel and does up to three silent retries using `try(1)`
+*   `gms(1)` runs a set of `getmailrc` files; does much the same thing as the script `getmails` in the `getmail` suite, but runs the requests in parallel and does up to three silent retries using `try(1)`.
-*   `grc(1)` quietly tests whether the given directory appears to be a Git repository with pending changes
+*   `grc(1)` quietly tests whether the given directory appears to be a Git repository with pending changes.
 *   `gscr(1)` scrubs Git repositories.
 *   `han(1)` provides a `keywordprg` for Vim's Bash script filetype that will look for `help` topics.
 You could use it from the shell too.
 *   `igex(1)` wraps around a command to allow you to ignore error conditions that don't actually worry you, exiting with 0 anyway.
-*   `isgr(1)` quietly tests whether the given directory appears to be a Git repository
+*   `isgr(1)` quietly tests whether the given directory appears to be a Git repository.
 *   `jfc(1)` adds and commits lazily to a Git repository.
 *   `jfcd(1)` watches a directory for changes and runs `jfc(1)` if it sees any.
 *   `myb(1)` is like `true(1)` or `false(1)`; given a probability of success,